withastro/docs/src/pages/en/guides/images.md

 ### In UI Framework Components

-In a [UI framework component](/en/core-concepts/framework-components/) such as React or Svelte, use the image syntax appropriate for that particular framework.
+When adding images in a [UI framework component](/en/core-concepts/framework-components/) (e.g React, Svelte), use the image syntax appropriate for that particular component's framework.

 ## Where to keep images